SkipLabs/skip/www/docs/deploying.md

 The `acl` and `use_backend` lines in the frontend configuration forward any traffic at a path beginning with `streams` to the `skip` backend.
 Then, that backend rewrites those public-facing urls to the form expected by the reactive service (in this case, just by prepending `/v1`) and specifies the reactive service's address: `reactive_service:8080` here for a service defined as `reactive_service` using Docker Compose and using the default port.
-This is a simple "hello world" configuration for a single reactive service; in practice, more involved URL rewriting schemes and ACLs can be employed to orchestrate traffic between multiple public HTTPs endpoints and/or backend reactive services.
+This is a simple "hello world" configuration for a single reactive service; in practice, more involved URL rewriting schemes and ACLs can be employed to orchestrate traffic between multiple public HTTPS endpoints and/or backend reactive services.

 ### Control operations and reads/writes

 The control port of your Skip reactive service should in general only be exposed to other backend services within your secure network, since it allows access to stream creation/deletion and data read/write operations.

 This also allows a Skip reactive service to be integrated into your existing web backend(s) -- regardless of their choice of programming language or web framework.
-For example, we show [here](https://github.com/SkipLabs/skip/tree/main/examples/hackernews/web_service/app.py) an example Python web app using Flask and backed by a reactive service which it communicates to directly over HTTP using the `requests` library and [here](https://github.com/SkipLabs/skip/tree/main/skipruntime-ts) (at `*-server.ts`) for a variety of examples in JavaScript using Express.
+For example, see [here](https://github.com/SkipLabs/skip/tree/main/examples/hackernews/web_service/app.py) for an example Python web app using Flask and backed by a reactive service which it communicates to directly over HTTP using the `requests` library, and [here](https://github.com/SkipLabs/skip/tree/main/skipruntime-ts) (at `*-server.ts`) for a variety of examples in JavaScript using Express.
-For JavaScript backends, we also provide a programmatic interface [`SkipServiceBroker`](TODO) which simplifies the integration and obviates the need to construct and manipulate HTTP requests directly.
+For JavaScript backends, we also provide a programmatic interface [`SkipServiceBroker`](api/helpers/classes/SkipServiceBroker) which simplifies the integration and obviates the need to construct and manipulate HTTP requests directly.